World Cup 2022 table: Group stage standings and England’s route to the final

 The long-awaited tournament kicked off on November 20 with the host nation losing to Ecuador in Group A... and becoming the first team knocked out of their own tournament a few days later.
 In total there are 64 games taking place during a feast of football that runs until December 18.

 You can pick your most likely winner with The Telegraph's World Cup predictor.
-Select which of the teams you think will finish first, second and third place in each group.
-Then choose the winner of each knockout round to find out who will be crowned your World Cup champions.
+Now the group stages are finished, choose who you think will navigate best through the knockouts.

+There's also the small matter of the race for the Golden Boot.
+See the latest standings in that competition in our at-a-glance guide to the 2022 World Cup in numbers.

 England and Wales were both drawn in Group B.